Neo-Nazis are still on Facebook. And they’re making money - NewsBreak

 The Battle of the Nibelungs is a “central point of contact” for right-wing extremists, according to German government intelligence reports.
 The organization has been explicit about its political goals — namely to fight against the “rotting” liberal democratic order — and has drawn adherents from across Europe as well as the United States.

 Members of a California white supremacist street fighting club called the Rise Above Movement, and its founder, Robert Rundo, have attended the Nibelungs tournament.
-In 2018 at least four Rise Above members were arrested on rioting charges for taking their combat training to the streets at the .
+In 2018 at least four Rise Above members were arrested on rioting charges for taking their combat training to the streets at the Unite the Right rally in Charlottesville, Virginia.
 A number of Battle of Nibelungs alums have landed in prison, including for manslaughter, assault and attacks on migrants.

 National Socialism Today, which describes itself as a “magazine by nationalists for nationalists” has praised Battle of the Nibelungs and other groups for fostering a will to fight and motivating “activists to improve their readiness for combat.”